 Eating 'seasonally' is a great way to start doing this.
 It may seem obvious, but food that can be homegrown at the time of year you're in doesn't have to travel as far to your plate, making it much more environmentally friendly.
 Happily it does not mean cutting yourself off from all the amazing ingredients we've grown accustomed to accessing in the UK – it just means reframing and focusing on what is tastiest, when it is tastiest.

-Ahead, we've listed five of our favourite ingredients that are currently in season (and therefore at their most readily available AND delicious) in the UK.
+Ahead, we've listed six of our favourite ingredients that are currently in season (and therefore at their most readily available AND delicious) in the UK.
 Many of these recipes also use other seasonal ingredients, making them even better for the environment.

 Hopefully this can start to encourage you to think more locally about the way you cook and enjoy every mouthful along the way.
 If you're inspired, you can find a full list of what's in season at any time of year here.